 The second minimum payment calculation method is a bit more involved.
 Your credit card issuer may require you to pay a certain percentage of your bill each month, while stipulating that the minimum payment must always exceed a certain amount of money, usually around $10.
 In other words, if you have a credit card that calculates minimum payments at 3%, but requires at least a $10 payment each month, you will owe $10 on a $100 statement and $30 on a $1000 statement.

-Advantages to paying more than your monthly minimum
+Advantages to paying more than the credit card minimum payment in Quebec

-Credit cards can be a major boon in an emergency, allowing you to finance necessary purchases that you simply wouldn’t be able to afford otherwise.
+Credit cards can be a major boon in an emergency, allowing you to finance necessary purchases that you simply wouldn’t be able to afford otherwise, or to earn rewards.
 But they can also make it tempting to only meet the minimum payment requirements.
-This can lead you to go into severe debt.
-It will also lower your credit score, which in turn makes it harder to improve your financial habits.
+This can lead you to go into severe debt and lower your credit score.
 That’s why it is a good idea to pay down as much of your credit card as possible each month.
 If you do, you will benefit in other ways as well.

 Save money in the long run

 The card issuer risks being stuck with your unpaid bill.
 The lender passes this risk to you in the form of a high annual interest rate.
-Rates are usually between 15% and 25%.
+Rates are usually between 19% and 24%, unless you apply for a low-interest credit card.
 If you have a weak credit score or no credit history, your issuer may charge you an even higher interest rate.

 A high interest rate isn’t necessarily a problem if you pay off your credit card balance in full every month.
 However, it adds up if you only make partial payments.
 Since interest compounds, you’ll start to receive exponentially larger bills, which become harder and harder to pay off.